×

 Program Elements

-The project will be centered on equity, justice, and intercultural communication, with a focus on three key competencies: career planning and development, project management, and organizational design and agility.
+The project will be centered on amplifying the work and initiatives of Humanities programming or leadership, with a focus on three key competencies: career planning and development, project management, and organizational design and agility.
 Faculty members selected will enter a 2-year administrative fellowship program which will consist of campus-based and external mentoring and professional development for fellows selected from institutions in the WICHE region.

 Fellows will:

-• Attend an in-person 3-day professional development seminar, at WICHE’s headquarters in Boulder, CO, to begin the process of building the leadership skills and operational expertise of academic leadership.
+• Attend a 3-day, WICHE-sponsored in-person retreat at WICHE’s headquarters in Boulder, CO, in September to begin the process of building the leadership skills and operational expertise of academic leadership.

 • Assume a carefully defined administrative role at their institution, reporting to a senior leader in academic affairs such as a dean, provost, or vice provost.